John Cantiloe Joy and William Joy: Early years

 William Joy was born in Southtown, Great Yarmouth, on 4 November 1803, the son of John Joy and Elizabeth ('Betty') Cantiloe.
 His younger brother John Cantiloe Joy was born on 4 June 1805.
 The brothers remained close all their lives.

-The Joy children originated from a working-class background: their father was employed for 26 years as a guard on the Ipswich mail coach to and from Great Yarmouth.
-He was possibly an amateur painter himself, (Note: The art historian Derek Clifford suggested that William and John's father was possibly R.B.
-Joy, who was known to be a member of the Norwich Society of Artists from 1808 to 1810.) and the antiquarian John Chambers wrote that "his natural understanding was so excellent, and his knowledge of the powers of mechanism so correct, that... ...he was frequently accompanied ... outside the coach for the sole purpose of gaining information from his conversation".
+The brothers originated from a working-class background: their father was employed for 26 years as a guard on the Ipswich mail coach to and from Great Yarmouth.
+He was possibly an amateur painter himself; (Note: The art historian Derek Clifford suggested that William and John's father was possibly R.B.
+Joy, who was known to be a member of the Norwich Society of Artists from 1808 to 1810.) the antiquarian John Chambers wrote that "his natural understanding was so excellent, and his knowledge of the powers of mechanism so correct, that... ...he was frequently accompanied ... outside the coach for the sole purpose of gaining information from his conversation."
 According to Chambers, "Mr. Joy was also highly susceptible of the sublime and beautiful in nature: and it was from his criticism on the effect of light and shade, as relative to the picturesque at sea, that led to a confession that he had two sons who were beginning to paint from nature."

 The boys attended Mr. Wright's Academy at Stone Cottage at the south-east end of Southtown.
 They developed their early interest in drawing there, and sketched the school, the earliest surviving examples of their work being six Select views in the Grounds of Mr. Wright's Academy Southtown Gt.
 Yarmouth, engraved by J. Lambert in 1820.